Presenting as great a performance as you can hear anywhere in the world in the most prestigious halls of the largest cities.

 The Corpus Christi Chamber Music Society’s mission is to promote the appreciation and enjoyment of chamber music by bringing world-renowned artists to perform for a broad range and age of listeners in the South Texas area at concerts, educational opportunities, and community outreach programs.

 The Corpus Christi Chamber Music Society, Inc. (CCCMS) began presenting concerts in 1982.
 The Society was founded as a registered non-profit organization under the guidance of Marcia and Harry Marks.
 Dr. Herbert Madalin was elected as the first president of the original board of 14 members.
-Joan Allison was chosen as program director in 1986 and has been planning concerts and programs since then.
+Joan Allison was chosen as Program Director in 1986 and continued in this capacity until Susan Sturman took over the role in 2016.
 The organization continues to be managed by an all-volunteer board.

 From the beginning, the focus of the CCCMS has been to promote the appreciation and enjoyment of chamber music by bringing the world’s finest chamber music ensembles to the community and surrounding areas.
 The list of ensembles presented by the Society reads like a “Who’s Who” of world-renowned musicians.
 It includes the Emerson String Quartet, the Golub-Kaplan-Carr Piano Trio, Musicians from Marlboro, Tashi, Summit Brass, the American Chamber Players, OPUS ONE, the Beaux Arts Piano Trio, the Cleveland, Juilliard, Guarneri, Tokyo, American, Ying, Shanghai, Prazák, Miró, Cavani, Pacifica, Enso, and Dover String Quartets.